 How much does agreed value car insurance cost?

 The cost of premiums is typically dependent on a range of factors:

 - The car’s year, make and model.
 More common and popular cars, and those that are cheaper to repair, are generally cheaper to insure.
-The same is true of models with spare parts that are easily accessible, and that have a manufacturer repair network in Australia.
+The same is true of models with spare parts that are easily accessible, and that have a manufacturer repair network in the US.

 - Your location.
 Riskier areas incur higher premiums.
 Similarly, parking your car on the street instead of in a garage can also raise the risk levels, and therefore your premiums.

 - Security measures.
 Microdotting, car alarms, garage alarms, immobilisers and other security systems can reduce the cost of insurance.